DigiBP/Team-Rueeblimaert-Aarau/README.md

 -	The used Google documents are secure and personal data will not leak
 -	Our Google sheet has the same function as a database
 - The decision table is simplified and would be replaced with a software approved by SwissMedic.
 We also do not distinguish between drug name and active ingredient
+- All user tasks will be handled directly by the employees of the pharmacy.

 ## Start of the Process: